HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 In addition to the browser-provided install experience, developers can provide their own custom install flow directly within the app.

 The [`onbeforeinstallprompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/onbeforeinstallprompt) property of the `Window` object allows the document to capture the event fired when the user is about to be prompted to install a web application.
-Developers can then decide if they want to show the prompt directly, or defer it to show it when they think it's more appropriate.
+Developers can then decide if they want to show the prompt directly or defer it to show it when they think it's more appropriate.

 Our analysis showed that `beforeinstallprompt` is being used in 0.48% of desktop and 0.63% of mobile sites that have a service worker and a manifest.